nytud/machine-translation/README.md

 # Machine Translation

 # License and usage
-The corpus is available under the license GNU General Public License v3.0.
+The corpus is available under the license CC-BY-SA 4.0.
 If you use this corpus, please cite our paper (see below).

 # Citation
 If you use this resource or any part of its documentation, please refer to: